GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 {% endhighlight %}

-We are using spring-data-rest to expose the repository as a REST service.
+We are using _spring-data-rest_ to expose the repository as a REST service.
 It's enough to add the following dependency to the project
 [build file](https://github.com/GaetanoPiazzolla/springboot-testcontainers-docker-compose/blob/master/build.gradle.kts):

 {% highlight kotlin %}
 implementation("org.springframework.boot:spring-boot-starter-data-rest")
 {% endhighlight %}

-Then we can annotate a simple Rest Repository with the [@RepositoryRestResource](https://docs.spring.io/spring-data/rest/docs/current/api/org/springframework/data/rest/core/annotation/RepositoryRestResource.html) annotation as follows:
+Then we can annotate a simple Spring _Repository_ with the [@RepositoryRestResource](https://docs.spring.io/spring-data/rest/docs/current/api/org/springframework/data/rest/core/annotation/RepositoryRestResource.html) annotation as follows:

 {% highlight java %}